 Stay in the know

-Heartland is taking a blended approach to Fall 2020 with classes conducted online unless they have a hands-on component.
+Heartland is taking a blended approach to Spring 2021 with classes conducted online unless they have a hands-on component.

 All classes with a clinical or hands-on component will take place on campus in a classroom/lab setting with a limit of no more than 10 people per meeting, employing health safety practices.

 Details regarding the format of classes are communicated to students via their Heartland email.

 College operations are being conducted remotely in accordance with the Office of the Governor’s Restore Illinois Plan.
 As operations change in relation to the evolving COVID-19 situation, the College will communicate any important messages to you through: